redcreeper14385/moundertweaks/README.md

 Developed by mounderfod (aka redcreeper14385)
 ### Features
 #### Shovel Grinding
-Right-click with a shovel to turn cobblestone to gravel, gravel to sand and dirt to coarse dirt. <br>
+Right-click with a shovel to turn cobblestone to gravel, and gravel to sand. <br>
+#### Dirt To Path
+No more waiting for the grass to grow, you can directly convert dirt to grass path with a shovel!
 #### Explosive and Fiery Fuel
 Gunpowder and Blaze Rods can be used as a furnace fuel, smelting six items each.
 Somewhat inspired by tfarecnim's hilarious Blast Processing mod (https://www.curseforge.com/minecraft/mc-mods/blast-processing)
 #### Useful Poisonous Potatoes